Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Christmas Market | ©Mateusz Dach

 Paris changes its appearance during the Christmas holidays.
-To the things to see and do in Paris are added the illumination of its streets, the decoration of its shop windows, the skating rinks and, of course, its wonderful Christmas markets, from the one in the Tuileries Garden to the one in St Germain des Prés.
+To the things to see and do in Paris are added the illumination of its streets, the decoration of its shop windows, the skating rinks and, of course, its wonderful Christmas markets, from the Jardin des Tuileries to St Germain des Prés.

-1. The magic of Christmas - Jardin des Tuileries
+1. The magic of Christmas - Tuileries Garden

-Installed in the Tuileries, one of the most beautiful gardens of the city, the location of this Christmas market makes it one of the essential visits for those who visit Paris during Christmas.
+Located in the Tuileries, one of the most beautiful gardens in the city, the location of this Christmas market makes it one of the must-sees for those visiting Paris during Christmas.

 Thousands of Parisians and tourists flock every year to this market located halfway between the Place de la Concorde and the Louvre Museum.
 It is composed of more than 200 huts offering the best of French cuisine and decorative objects in a festive atmosphere.

-If you go to this market, especially after having spent the day visiting the best museums of the French capital or other tourist attractions, you can not miss the Vin Chaut, the name given in France to hot spiced wine.
+If you go to this market, especially after spending the day visiting the best museums of the French capital or other tourist attractions, you can not miss the Vin Chaut, the name given in France to the spiced mulled wine.
 Likewise, it is worth buying some chestnuts (marrons) or a Galette des Roi, the equivalent of the Roscón de Reyes.

-In addition to the stalls that serve food, there are also those offering all kinds of handicrafts and high-end lighting items for you to imitate at home the Christmas lights of Paris.
+In addition to the stalls that serve food, there are also those that offer crafts of all kinds and high-end lighting items for you to imitate at home the Christmas lights of Paris.

 At the beginning of the market, in the Place de la Concorde, a large Ferris wheel is installed every year from which you can have the best views of the city.
 Finally, you will also find a huge skating rink of about 500 m².